 - Extraneous functionality

-In application security testing, false positives pose a significant challenge.
-Using correlation tools, the testers can reduce some of the noise by creating a central repository of findings from other application security tools.
-When different types of findings from different application security tools are brought together, correlation tools analyze the results and prioritize the findings so that it is easier for the application testing team to deal with false positives.
+Correlation tools provide application penetration testers capabilities to reduce some of the noise caused by false positives.
+By creating a central repository of findings from other application security tools, different types of findings from different application security tools are brought together for correlative analysis.

 Application Security Testing Orchestration (ASTO)